 Mural art has brought aesthetic pleasure to Yuma, Arizona, during the last couple of years.
-Thanks to the McKivergan Foundation, and Mural-A-Month program by the Art Center of Yuma and NextGen, Yuma has been painted with mesmerizing art by talented artists from around the nation.
+Thanks to the McKivergan Foundation, and the Mural-A-Month program by the Yuma Art Center and NextGen, Yuma has been painted with mesmerizing art by talented artists from around the nation.
 In efforts to raise awareness for important social and environmental issues, these artists have brought a unique approach to these issues through mural art.
 Try building these puzzles to unveil the picturesque awareness-driven murals of this desert-dwelling destination.

 Endangered Sonoran Desert Species Mural